jiashinnn/Tsunami_Analysis_Dashboard_and_Classification_System/README.md

 ## 🧠 AI-Powered Explanations

-### DeepSeek Integration
+### Gemini AI Integration
-Our system now includes **AI-generated explanations** powered by DeepSeek API that provide detailed insights into each classification decision:
+Our system now includes **AI-generated explanations** powered by Gemini 2.0 Flash model API that provide detailed insights into each classification decision:

 **Explanation Features:**
 - **Scientific Reasoning**: Explains the geological and seismic basis for the classification